mygrocerydeals/gradle-s3-plugin/README.md

 ## Authentication

 The S3 plugin searches for credentials in the same order as the [AWS default credentials provider chain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).
+See the [AWS Docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for details on credentials.

+### Profiles
-Additionally, you can specify a credentials profile to use by setting the project `s3.profile` property:
+You can specify a default credentials profile for the project to use by setting the project `s3.profile` property.
+These credentials will be used if no other authentication mechanism has been specified for the Gradle task.

 ```groovy
 s3 {